OAuth for Remote MCP Servers

 MM-->>CLI: tool results

-Local PKCE flow — everything but the Google sign-in stays on the user's machine and the VPN.
+Local PKCE flow — everything but the Google sign-in stays on the user's machine.

 The Cursor exception

-Claude Desktop's connector runs in Anthropic's cloud, so it reaches the public host.
-It is still a public client: it discovers the server's endpoints and registers itself dynamically (PKCE, no secret), exactly like the local clients — the only difference is that the callback is a cloud URL (claude.ai) instead of loopback, so the authorization code transits Anthropic's servers.
+Claude Desktop's connector runs in Anthropic's cloud.
+It is still a public client: it discovers the server's endpoints and registers itself dynamically (PKCE, no secret), exactly like the local clients — the only difference is that the callback is a cloud URL (claude.ai) instead of loopback, so the authorization code — minted by your server, not by Google — transits Anthropic's servers.
 The person still signs in with their organization-domain Google account in the browser.

 sequenceDiagram